Xunnamius/msft-todo-backup/README.md

    be saved to `~/msft-todo-backups/auth.json` while your sensitive account access tokens will be encrypted and stored elsewhere.

-Note that, if you do not run msft-todo-backup anywhere 30 to 90 days after authenticating (or if you revoke access to the msft-todo-backup app from your Microsoft account), your access/refresh tokens may expire.
+Note that, if you do not run msft-todo-backup anywhere from 30 to 90 days after authenticating (or if you revoke access to the msft-todo-backup app from your Microsoft account), your access/refresh tokens may expire.
 If this happens, just rerun `msft-todo-backup authenticate`.

+Also note that, for some reason, you must complete authentication using your actual account.
+You cannot use the incredibly convenient "Sign in with another account" as of this writing.
+For example, you cannot authenticate successfully using your GitHub account to login to your Microsoft account.
+If you attempt to authenticate by entering the device code in your browser but are not presented with a permissions approval screen for the "msft-todo-backup" app, you must authenticate using your real account credentials instead.

 > Manually registering a new application is necessary because interacting with
 > the Microsoft Graph API to backup your tasks can be an intensive and